Hosting a HUGO website with OpenBSD

 Document Scope

-It is assumed that you have some basic UNIX admin skills and that you have already setup an OpenBSD server to your liking.
+It is assumed that you have some basic UNIX administration skills and that you have already setup an OpenBSD server to your liking.
 General setup and administration is outside the scope of this document.
 Instead, we will focus on setting up OpenBSD’s httpd server, relayd, SSL certificates, and so on.

 OpenBSD.Amsterdam - A short plug for my hosting provider